thomas-huangTw/Persistent-Memory-Development/README.md

     ```
 # User instructions
 First of all, we will divide users into User Mode and Manager Mode.
 The User Mode part is used by general user clients.
-Persistent Memory in User Mode can be store, delete, select, back up and restore.
-Among them, the selecting, backup and recovery actions are  corresponds to a single pmem block.
+Persistent Memory in User Mode can be store、 delete、 select、 back up and restore.
+Among of them, the selecting、backup and recovery actions are  corresponds to a single pmem block.
 The Manager Mode part is used by the general manager client.
-It can be store, delete, and select the Persistent Memory.
+It can be store、 delete、 and select the Persistent Memory.
 The action for selecting is the Persistent Memory machine of node Capacity and AvailCapacity.

 # User Mode example
 ***running Usermode.py***